 The next step is the application of our Genesis surface treatment.
 Genesis is a one-step cleaner and broad-spectrum sanitizer and disinfectant treatment that harnesses the power of hypochlorous acid (HOCl).

-Derived from naturally occurring minerals, Genesis not only eliminates odors at their source, but kills a wide range of bacteria and viruses on hard surfaces.
-It meets the Association of Official Agricultural Chemists (AOAC) germicidal spray standards for Hospital Grade Disinfection and is on the EPA N List of products determined to meet the criteria for use against SARS-CoV-2, the virus that causes COVID-19.
+Derived from naturally occurring minerals, Genesis not only eliminates odors at their source but kills a wide range of bacteria and viruses on hard surfaces.
+It meets the Association of Official Agricultural Chemists (AOAC) germicidal spray standards for Hospital Grade Disinfection.
+It is on the EPA N List of products determined to meet the criteria for use against SARS-CoV-2, the virus that causes COVID-19.

-As a result, this treatment will eliminate bacteria and viruses that may reside in your environment without the use of harsh chemicals or fumes.
+As a result, this treatment will eliminate bacteria and viruses that may reside in your environment without using harsh chemicals or fumes.

 Following Genesis, we apply our Shield, a water-based quaternary ammonium compound that imparts a durable bacteriostatic finish.
 It is EPA-registered to be effective against mold, mildew, algae, and odor-causing bacteria.
 This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to three months.

 The Genesis and Shield products are applied using an electrostatic sprayer, the most efficient and effective means of delivering the products to the intended application sites.
 After we apply our surface treatment and protective services, we retest ATP levels to ensure the surfaces have achieved the intended results of being as hygienic as possible.

 Germinator claims are scientifically supported and within EPA regulations, and the Scientific Advisory Board validates their research and process.